-The tuber, irregular in shape, is covered with smooth skin that may be covered in hair or small roots, depending on the variety.
-Its firm crunchy and slightly viscous flesh can be white, yellow, orange, pink or reddish in color.
-It has a strong, slightly earthy and vaguely nutty flavor.
-Malanga is high in starch.
+The tuber is irregular in shape.
+It is covered with smooth skin, which depending on the cultivar type, may often be covered with fibrils or small roots.
+Its firm, crunchy, and slightly viscous flesh can be white, yellow, orange, pink, or reddish in color.
+It has a strong, slightly earthy, and vaguely nutty flavor.
+Malanga is highly in starch composition.

 |Xanthosoma sagittifolium (yautia) plant.|

-The plant is a perennial, tropical plant that flourishes on well-draining fertile soil.
-Several large, shield-like leaves with long, erect ribbed petiole emerge from the stem which stops at the very edge of the leaf at the junction of the two basal lobes of the leaf.
+Malanga is a perennial tropical plant that flourishes in well-draining fertile soil.
+Several large, shield-like leaves with long, erect, and ribbed petiole emerge from the stem.

-The corm is a modified stem which is the store place of starch.
-Only the laterally borne corms (cormels) are edible.
-After about 9 to 10 months, the cormels are ready for harvesting once the leaves turn yellow and begin to dry.
+The corm (root) is a modified-stem, which is the storehouse of starch.
+Only laterally borne corms (cormels) are edible.
+The cormels are ready for harvesting once the leaves turn yellow and begin to dry, after about 9 to 10 months of planting.

-Taro (Colocasia esculenta) is a botanically different plant with similar growth characteristics and corm development.
-In taro, both the main corm and rootlets (cormels) used for food.
+Taro (Colocasia esculenta) is a botanically different plant with similar growth characteristics and corm development as malanga.
+In taro, however, both the main corm and rootlets (cormels) are being used for food.